andreamoro/GSC-Wrapper/README.md

 ***Date Range*** can be used to box the insights into the specified period.
 There are several methods to combine the dates and several internal checks to prevent issuing an invalid request.
 Also, the dates take into consideration the `data_state` value (`FINAL` by default), making adjustments if necessary to return details for an entire full day.

-The date range is always double checked to avoid going back more than 16 months or greater than today.
-If a date range is not specified, by default the start date is set to today -2, and the end date to today -1.
+The date range prevents to go back more than 16 months or greater than today.
+If no range is specified, by default the start date is set to today -2, and the end date to today -1.

 ***Filters*** can be applied to the query in the same manner as for the GSC UI.
 Allowed options are: `contains`, `equals`, `notContains`, `notEquals`, `including Regex` & `excluding Regex`.
 For instance: